crispinb/cvcap/README.md

 * download a binary from [ Releases ](https://github.com/crispinb/cvcap/releases)

     Currently available for Linux, Windows
-* For Rust users:

-  `cargo install --git  git@github.com:crispinb/cvcap.git`

 ## Future plans
-This is an intentionally simple tool to quickly capture text tasks Checkvist, so I'll keep it simple, but some features I expect to add are:
+This is an intentionally simple tool to quickly capture text tasks Checkvist.
+It will likely remain unpolished but serviceable.
+A few additional features I expect to add are:
 * capture task text from clipboard or stdin
 * a MacOS build
 * a completely quiet option for scripting use